zetapush-demo/katacoda-scenarios/avengers-chat/intro.md

 We will cover these steps:

-1. Installing ZetaPush and creating a new application.
+1. Installing ZetaPush and download application.
-2. Developing worker API (worker is used as interaction between the ZetaPush platform and your front).
+2. Analyze your worker (worker is used as interaction between the ZetaPush platform and your front).
-3. Writing UI and worker interaction.
+3. Analyze your front and its interaction with worker.
+4. Run locally.
-4. Building your app to be deployed to production.
+5. Deploy to production.